Abstraxt-AA/Assignment2/README.md

 Please take a look at the pseudocode provided to you in the function `pageRank()`, in the file `pagerank/page_rank.cpp.`.
 You should implement the function, parallelizing the code with OpenMP.
 Just like any other algorithm, first identify independent work and any necessary sychronization.

-You can run your code, checking correctness and performance against the staff reference solution using:

-    ./pr <PATH_TO_GRAPHS_DIRECTORY>/com-orkut_117m.graph

-If you are working on a myth machine, we've located a copy of the graphs directory at `/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/`.
-You can also download the graphs from <http://cs149.stanford.edu/cs149asstdata/all_graphs.tgz>.
+You can also download some sample graphs from "Provided later".
 (Please paste the preceding link into your browser to download the .tgz file, but be careful, this is a 2.2 GB download.)
 Some interesting real-world graphs include:

  * com-orkut_117m.graph
  * oc-pokec_30m.graph